Perućačko Jezero

-Shared with Serbia, this artificial lake (Perućačko Jezero/Перућачко Језеро) marks the entrance to the Drina National Park.
-Created in 1966 with a 93 m high dam, the lake extends from 150 to 1,000 m in width and 52 km in length with an area of 12.4 km2, five-sixths of which is in Bosnia and Herzegovina.
-The contrast between the blue of the water and the wooded hills of the surroundings makes the landscapes superb, with, on the Serbian side, the Tara National Park and, on the Bosnian side, the Drina National Park.
-Unfortunately, this lake is considered to be the largest common lake in Europe.
+This artificial lake (Perućačko Jezero/Перућачко Језеро) lies 12 km east of Skelani.
+Shared with Serbia, it marks the entrance to the Drina National Park.
+Created on the Drina in 1966 with a 93 m-high dam, it extends over 58 km in length, from 45 to 1,000 m in width, with a surface area of 12.4 km2.
+The contrast between the blue waters and the surrounding wooded peaks makes for superb scenery, with the Tara National Park (183 km2) also on the Serbian side.
+Unfortunately, this lake is considered Europe's largest common lake.
 From 1992 to 2001, it was used by various Serbian units to hide the bodies of their victims of the Yugoslav wars.
-Nearly 400 bodies have already been discovered and investigators estimate that the lake still holds about 2,000 bodies.
-However, the place remains popular with fishermen and bathers.
-In July, the lake even hosts the Drina regatta, a major Serbian water sports festival created in 1994.
-To reach the dam, you have the choice between two routes.
-On the Bosnian side, follow the R454 to the Dobrak mosque, then continue straight on a bad road along the Drina.
-Passing the Serbian side at the Skelani-Bajina Bašta border crossing, road no. 172 is faster and you can stop at the medieval necropolis of Mramorje, a Unesco World Heritage Site.
-After the dam, the road climbs to 1,000 m above sea level at Banjska Stena, where a promontory offers a magnificent view of the lake.
+Nearly 400 corpses have already been discovered, and investigators estimate that the lake still holds some 2,000 bodies.
+Nevertheless, the area remains popular with fishermen and bathers alike.
+In July, the lake even hosts the Drinska Regata, a major Serbian nautical festival created in 1994.
+There are two routes to the dam.
+On the Bosnian side, follow the R454 as far as the Dobrak mosque, then continue straight ahead on a bad road along the Drina.
+Crossing to the Serbian side at the Skelani-Bajina Bašta border crossing, route no. 172 is faster and you can stop at the medieval necropolis of Mramorje (approx. 200 stećci), a Unesco World Heritage site.
+After the dam, the road climbs to 1,065 m above sea level at Banjska Stena/Бањска Стена, where a promontory offers a grandiose view of the lake.

 Did you know?
 This review was written by our professional authors.